Latvia in the Eurovision Song Contest 2019: Format

 The format of the competition consisted of four shows: two semi-finals and a final.
 The two semi-finals, held on 26 January and 2 February 2019, each featured eight competing entries from which four advanced to the final from each show.
 The final, held on 16 February 2019, selected the Latvian entry for Tel Aviv from the remaining eight entries.
 Results during the semi-final and final shows were determined by the 50/50 combination of votes from a jury panel and a public vote.
 Both the jury and public vote assigned points from 1 to 8 based on ranking, with the first place receiving one point and last place receiving seven points.
 Ties were decided in favour of the entries that received higher points from the public.
-Viewers were able to vote once per each phone number via telephone or via SMS.
+Viewers were able to vote once per each phone number via telephone, via SMS.
 The online vote conducted through the official Supernova website allowed users to vote once per each accepted social network account: Draugiem.lv, Facebook and Twitter.
 Votes conducted through Spotify were based on unique listener counts, with each stream counting as one vote for each entry.
 Between 6 and 16 February 2019, the public was also able to vote for the eight finalists via the Overly mobile application, which was organised by LTV in cooperation with Alfa Park.
 In addition to selecting the Latvian entry for Eurovision, a monetary prize of €5,000 was awarded to the winning artist by the financial institution Ondo.lv.

 The jury participated in each show by providing feedback to the competing artists and selecting entries to advance in the competition.
 The panel consisted of: